Hypfer/valetudo-dreameadapter/pcbs/dreamebreakout/Readme.md

 Optional (can also be done via a regular jumper wire using the larger headers):
 - 2x 2.00mm pitch 1x2P male header
 - 2x 2.00mm pitch jumper

+Keep in mind that there are many different types of USB connectors available on the market.
+To make sure that you buy the right parts with the correct footprints, you can use the pictures from the soldering guide below as a reference.

 ## Assembly